 Wildlife/wilderness issues do affect agriculture but in somewhat special ways because the basic issue is normally what land should be dedicated to which.
 In most cases the two uses are not mutually compatible on the same piece of land.
-For at least many wilderness and wildlife areas the answer is fairly easy - agricultural/ranching potential is so low that the ecological, human and economic balances of advantage all lie with wilderness/wildlife.

 It is at the margin that trade-offs arise.
 These are unlikely to be for small areas: in few parts of Namibia is the use of up to 5,000 ha to protect a scenic attraction likely to have a high agricultural opportunity cost and rarely is such a small area viable by itself for wildlife.
 The Skeleton Coast/Etosha corridor illustrates the nature of the real and difficult choices likely to arise and is probably the most quantitatively significant and temporally urgent of them.

 But wildlife and wilderness areas do need to be protected and serviced not merely zoned - if they are to survive.
-To the extent costs can be covered from visitor fees without the visitors themselves wrecking what they come to preserve, no inherent problem arises (Etosha is probably an example).
-To the extent it is argued that Namibian wildlife and wilderness are part of a global and national heritage which has claims on resources in its own right there are problems of priority to that heritage and/versus priority to survival and development needs of poor Namibians.
-One possible way forward is to argue coherently and to mobilise external resources on the basis that Namibians comprise perhaps one three-thousandth of humanity and most are among its poorest ten per cent.
-Therefore the larger, richer units of humanity should meet the bulk of the costs for preserving Namibia's wilderness/wildlife as a global heritage.
+To the extent costs can be covered from visitor fees without the visitors themselves wrecking what they come to preserve, no inherent problem arises (Etosha is probably an example, as are non- or quasi-wildnerness).
+To the extent it is argued that Namibian wildlife and wilderness are part of a global and national heritage which has claims on resources in its own right, there are problems of priority to that heritage and/versus priority to survival and development needs of poor Namibians - unless external grant funds for wildlife/wilderness programmes are substantial.

 Game ranching is best considered as ranching not wildlife.
 The ecological case is that many pastures have better carrying capacity for game (who also are less damaging to vegetation than cattle, sheep or a fortiori goats).
 While possible to overstate, this case is broadly accurate of many semidesert grazing areas.
 The convincing logical case that such game ranching is/should be economically more viable remains, unfortunately, problematic in practice.
-There are viable game ranches - especially in Namibia.
-But they are few in number, usually capital and skill intensive and - unless adapted - apparently unsuitable for the family household ranching/mixed farming sector.
-Research and experimentation plus extension is worth doing but until sustainable, economically viable results are attained, enthusiasm for massive conversion from cattle or sheep to game should be restrained.
+There are viable game ranches - including in Namibia. they are few in number, usually capital and skill intensive.
+To pose pure game ranch versus pure cattle (or sheep) ranches may not be an appropriate approach.
+Arguably a mix of three elements: a) cattle or small stock; b) cropped wildlife and/or c) wildlife tourism (guesthouses and game viewing) is attainable.
+One clear problem with wildlife cropping is broadening industrial market access via negotiating sanitary/hygiene agreements and contracting adequate marketing agents in Europe and North America.
+For ranch wildlife tourism, there is a factual or a perception problem. such tourism strengthens ranch economies and preserves/raises employment (especially female employment) a strong ecological-environmental-economic case for it.
+But if it reduces employment and total ranch sales, even if increasing profitability, a real conflict between private profit and national product/employment exists.